H3yfinn/transport_data_system/README.md

 # Functions/modular code:

- - aggregation_code: This is the folder which will sort through all the data and create the best dataset from it.
+ - aggregation_code: There is a main.py file in here. it will only run files from this folder, but it pulls data created in grooming_code and mixing_code.
+This is the folder which will sort through all the data and create the best dataset from it.
 The code is organised into different files based on the major prupose, such as 'data_selection_fucntions.py' which contains all the functions for selecting data from the dataset.
 It will also do it's own form of data_mixing to create new datapoints the user can choose to use.
-There will be a section below which explains the code here
+There will be a section below which explains the code here.
-    - note that due to time rpessures its gotten a bit unorganised and messy.
-I will try to clean it up after it's all done (like with the associated transport model repository)
+    - uses the file selecton_config.yml to understand what index columns to use and more importantly, what datasets created in the grooming/mixing code to select from.
+THis allows you to remove datasets that arent likely to be selected from from the pool.

 # Other folders: